 Painting and Modeling Genestealer Cults

 We’ve covered painting Genestealer Cults pretty extensively, including multiple unit types and vehicles.
 Check out How to Paint Everything: Genestealer Cults for more info there.
-Otherwise, the Kill Team boxed set comes with a squad of Neophytes, and the basic kits you can buy for Genestealer Cults give you a ton of options to work with.

-Hopefully that gives you everything you need to get started building and fielding Genestealer Cults kill teams.
 As always, if you have any questions or feedback, drop us a note in the comments below or email us at firstname.lastname@example.org.